 VIU provides a truly multicultural, international and interdisciplinary environment for students and professors of the member universities.
-Both students and professors come from different cultural backgrounds (with up to 20 nationalities represented in a semester) and from different academic traditions (e.g. American students are accustomed to class discussions, Italian and Spanish students to lectures), and come from a range of disciplines (many come from Liberal Arts schools, others are studying for more discipline-oriented degrees such as economics, history, anthropology or environmental studies).
+Both students and professors come from different cultural backgrounds (with about 20 nationalities represented in a semester) and from different academic traditions (e.g. American students are accustomed to class discussions, Italian students to lectures), and come from a range of disciplines (many come from Liberal Arts schools, others are studying for more discipline-oriented degrees such as economics, history, architecture or environmental studies, a certain number comes from degree programs like international relations or political sciences).
 Some students avail of the opportunity to study at VIU in order to take course courses that are not strictly in their field of study.
 Students in the program attend one or two semesters at Venice International University as part of their undergraduate or master's degree at one of the member universities.